Sammaiah-Guguloth/TargetClone/README.md

 ## Description
 This project is a clone of the Target an e-commerce website, created for HTML and CSS practice.
 It replicates the layout and design of the Target, including the navigation section, Shopping cart section, and footer.

+## GitHub Pages

+You can view the website live on GitHub Pages: https://sammaiah-guguloth.github.io/TargetClone/

 ## Credits
 - This project was created by [ Sammaiah Guguloth].